 Chat & Conversations

 Eve connects agents to messaging platforms through the chat gateway — a pluggable service that normalizes external chat events into Eve events.
-Users talk to agents from Slack, Nostr, or a browser-based WebChat client, and the gateway handles the rest: authentication, routing, job creation, and threaded replies.
+Users talk to agents from Slack, Nostr, or a browser-based WebChat client, and the gateway handles the rest: authentication, routing, job creation, threaded replies, progress updates, and file handling.

 Chat gateway overview